Le lien vers cette page a été envoyé avec succès aux destinataires.

 What applies to you ?

-A detention or custody measure is not not possible for a child under 10 years of age.
+Caution: a detention or custody measure is not not possible for a child under 10 years of age.
+Only free hearing is possible.

 Parents of the minor or adults responsible for the minor (e.g. guardian, guardian) should be immediately notified of this action.

-This measure of restraint, which limits the minor's freedom, is possible only if he is suspected of having committed or attempted to commit a punishable offense or crime at least 5 years in prison.
+The measure of restraint is possible only if he is suspected of having committed or attempted to commit a punishable offense or crime at least 5 years in prison.

-It must also be the sole means of achieving at least one of the following objectives:
+You have to also that the minor's restraint be the only way to achieve at least one of the following objectives:

 - Continue an investigation involving the presence of the minor concerned